KarelOmab/Drumpler/README.md

-# `Noggin`
+# `Drumpler`

-`Noggin` is a general-purpose application designed to facilitate efficient workflow automation through RESTful API interactions and job processing.
+`Drumpler` is a general-purpose application designed to facilitate efficient workflow automation through RESTful API interactions and job processing.
 Built on Flask and SQLAlchemy, this application serves as a robust backend for capturing, storing, and processing HTTP requests in a scalable manner.
-The application is split into two main components: `noggin.py` for handling RESTful API requests and `mammoth.py` for querying the API and processing jobs asynchronously.
+The application is split into two main components: `Drumpler.py` for handling RESTful API requests and `mammoth.py` for querying the API and processing jobs asynchronously.

 ## Features